nginxinc/nginx-amplify-doc/amplify-guide.md

 nginx.http.request.count = requests.total
 nginx.http.request.current = requests.current
 ```

-Please see the following [reference documentation](http://nginx.org/en/docs/http/ngx_http_status_module.html) and a [solution brief](https://www.nginx.com/products/live-activity-monitoring/) for more information about the NGINX Plus extended status.

 The NGINX Plus metrics below are collected *per zone*.
 When configuring a graph using these metrics, please make sure to pick the correct server, upstream or cache zone.
 A more granular peer-specific breakdown of the metrics below is currently not supported in NGINX Amplify.